 Some pretty cool technology backs FLIR FX.
 This list includes smart zones which allow you to draw areas within the camera's field of view virtually.
 These zones tell the camera which areas you want monitored versus ignored.
 They also offer RapidRecap.
 RapidRecap is an email program sent to users condensing an entire day's footage into a few seconds of footage by overlapping the footage and time stamping activity.
 Like Canary, you can use FLIR FX for free or pay for premium features.
-The free plan includes three RapidRecap video per month and 48 hours of event storage.
+The free plan includes three RapidRecap videos per month and 48 hours of event storage.
 Their $9.99 per month plan adds unlimited RapidRecap videos and seven days of event storage.
 Finally, their $19.99 per month plan includes unlimited RapidRecap videos and 30 days of event storage.

 FX is the only camera of the five that we've not tested, and for a good reason.
 Though the technology sounds enticing, other reviewers have shared that it doesn't live up to expectation.
 Often, testing something in-house gives a vastly different experience than promised.
 Of all the cameras, this is the only one I wouldn't recommend to a friend.

 Nest Cam is Dropcam Pro’s predecessor and it is one of the most well-known security cameras on the market.
 Perhaps the most noticeable difference between Dropcam and Nest Cam is that Nest Cam records in 1080p.
 Also, Nest Cam is thinner and has a magnetic base.

 In regards to home automation, Nest Cam Works with Nest, and it can perform multiple tasks.
 For example, it can trigger your Nest Thermostat's Away mode when you leave the house, and it integrates with the Nest Protect Security System.
-Nest Cam can also automatically arm or disarm itself through geofencing - basically sensing the presence or lack of presence of your smartphone.
+Nest Cam can also automatically arm or disarm itself through geofencing—basically sensing the presence or lack of presence of your smartphone.
 It also has its own IFTTT channel so that you can create recipes using Nest Cam as both a trigger and reaction.
-It also works directly with Amazon Echo Show.
+Additionally, it works directly with Amazon Echo Show.
 Using your voice, you can ask Alexa to stream videos from Nest to your Echo Show's screen.